perses/perses/docs/cli.md

 #### Select the project

-In order to select a project to be used as the default one when running commands, you can use the following command:
+To select a project to be used as the default one when running commands, you can use the following command:

 ```bash
 $ percli project perses